-\ldots instructions waiting in RS may copy the result (if they need it) \ldots
+\dots instructions waiting in RS may copy the result (if they need it) \dots

-... the result may be written into the register map ...
+\dots the result may be written into the register map \dots

 ... the status (hopefully complete, but there could have been an exception) is written into the reorder buffer.